 Step 7: Configure Media Inactivity timer

-Step 8: Reload the Router
+Step 8: Reload the Routers

-Reload both the routers after the steps 1-7 are completed.
-A reload is required only when ASR Redundancy is configured for the first time on a router.

 Both the ASRs within a B2B HA pair must be manually configured, as B2B infrastructure does not provide configuration-sync to maintain the configuration between the two ASRs used for voice B2B HA.

 Note: Use the Command Lookup Tool ( registered customers only) to obtain more information on the commands used in this section.